tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/ApiManagementREST/Azure-API-Management-REST-API-Group-entity.md

   - zh-cn
   - zh-tw
 ---

-# Azure API Management REST API Group entity
+# Azure API Management REST API Group entity (deprecated)

+> [!WARNING]
+> This page is deprecated.
+>
+> Please refer to the [documentation on accessing the Azure API Management REST API through Azure Resource Manager](https://docs.microsoft.com/en-us/rest/api/apimanagement/) instead.

 Groups are used to manage the visibility of products to developers.
 Each API Management service instance comes with the following immutable system groups whose membership is automatically managed by API Management.

 -   **Administrators** - Azure subscription administrators are members of this group.